 Some texts are complicated.
 Financial Intelligence, a book I'm currently reading, describes how to understand and use various financial documents.
 For the chapter on how to read a balance sheet, there is a sample balance sheet - in the appendix.
-When the text discusses "cash on hand," for example, I must turn to the appendix to see how this entry actually appears.
+When the text discusses "cash on hand," for example, I turn to the appendix to see how "cash on hand" actually appears in a balance sheet.